 How Does a Wetsuit Work?

-I find that understanding how a scuba diving suit works, helps in understanding the different factors that you need to consider to purchase the very best diving suit for your needs.
+I find that understanding how a scuba diving suit work, helps in understanding the different factors that you need to consider to purchase the very best diving suit for your needs.

 As you know, a wetsuit keeps you warm – but how?
 Well, it’s made from a material called neoprene, which allows a thin layer of water to slowly flow inside between the suit and your skin.
 Your body heat quickly warms up this water, which then keeps you warm despite the cold water surrounding you.